PnS2018/pns2018.github.com/session_02.md

 model = Model(x, y)
 ```

-__Remark__: we will revisit the logistic function in the session 3 when we introduce the first neural network model: Multi-layer Perceptron.
+__Remark__: we will revisit the logistic function in Session 3 when we introduce the first neural network model: Multi-layer Perceptron.

 Logistic Regression is designed to solve Binary Classification tasks.
 The above formulation can be generalized to solve Multi-class Classification tasks.
 The following equation defines the hypothesis function for the extension of the Logistic Regression - _Softmax Regression_: